renaissance-benchmarks/renaissance/documentation/making-release.md

 is the time to build the artifacts that will be attached to the GitHub release and publish the releases on GitHub and on the Renaissance website.

-- [ ] Make sure you are using JDK8 to build the artifacts.
+- [ ] Make sure you are using JDK11 to build the artifacts.
-  - Even though we currently support LTS releases up to and including JDK17, using the lowest supported version ensures that nothing in the build chain decides to target a newer JDK.
+  - Even though we currently support LTS releases up to and including JDK21, using the lowest supported version ensures that nothing in the build chain decides to target a newer JDK.
 - [ ] Make sure to clean the repository and recreate useful symlinks.
   - `git clean -dxf`
   - `ln -s tools/sbt/bin/sbt sbt`
-- [ ] Build both the GPL and MIT bundles.
+- [ ] Build both the GPL (with the JMH variant) and MIT bundles.
-  - `./sbt 'renaissancePackage; set nonGplOnly := true; renaissancePackage'`
+  - `./sbt 'renaissancePackage; renaissanceJmhPackage; set nonGplOnly := true; renaissancePackage'`
   - If everything went well, you should end up with the following files:
     - `target/renaissance-gpl-<version>.jar`
     - `target/renaissance-mit-<version>.jar`
 - [ ] Build the plugins to make them a bit more accessible to people.
 Because SBT does not support `-C` alà `make`, you can use the following commands (assuming you have a `sbt` symlink in the project root).
-  - `pushd plugins/jmx-memory && { ../../sbt assembly; popd; }`
+  - `(cd plugins/jmx-memory && { ../../sbt assembly)`
-  - `pushd plugins/jmx-timers && { ../../sbt assembly; popd; }`
+  - `(cd plugins/jmx-timers && { ../../sbt assembly)`
-  - `pushd plugins/ubench-agent && { ./build-ubench-agent.sh && ../../sbt assembly; popd; }`
+  - `(cd plugins/ubench-agent && { ./build-ubench-agent.sh && ../../sbt assembly)`
   - If everything went well, you should end up with the following files with plugin-specific version numbers:
     - `plugins/jmx-memory/target/plugin-jmxmemory-assembly-<ver>.jar`